CRexit: how different cosmic ray transport modes affect thermal instability in the circumgalactic medium: Suppression of thermal instability by advective cosmic rays

 In previous work, \citet{Butsky2020} found that the onset of TI is entirely independent of CR pressure, which appears to contradict our results.
 However, we highlight that our approach to generating density perturbations differs significantly from theirs.
-While \citet{Butsky2020} initialize their simulations with a hydrostatic atmosphere containing small, pre-seeded density inhomogeneities, we evolve these perturbations self-consistently from an initial turbulent velocity field.
+While \citet{Butsky2020} initialise their simulations with a hydrostatic atmosphere containing small, pre-seeded density inhomogeneities, we evolve these perturbations self-consistently from an initial turbulent velocity field.
 Each procedure performs best for the distinct aspects of TI analysis: the method of \citet{Butsky2020} optimally captures the linear growth of TI whereas our more dynamical approach aims to mimic the more realistic evolution of astrophysical systems subject to turbulence.

-However, the idealized scenario of purely advective CR transport only partially applies in realistic environments, where CRs usually can actively diffuse or stream along magnetic field lines.
-The transition from purely advective to active CR transport fundamentally alters the CR pressure distribution, reduces the stabilizing effect of CRs, and reshapes the dynamics of TI.
+However, the idealised scenario of purely advective CR transport only partially applies in realistic environments, where CRs usually can actively diffuse or stream along magnetic field lines.
+The transition from purely advective to active CR transport fundamentally alters the CR pressure distribution, reduces the stabilising effect of CRs, and reshapes the dynamics of TI.
 We address this topic in the following section.